 The information in the General Status register tells the host computer whether a mission-related command was executed successfully.
-Individual status bits indicate whether the DS1922E is performing a mission, waiting for a temperature alarm to trigger the logging of data or whether the data from the latest mission has been cleared.
+Individual status bits indicate whether the DS1922L/DS1922T are performing a mission, waiting for a temperature alarm to trigger the logging of data, or whether the data from the latest mission has been cleared.

 Bit 4: Waiting for Temperature Alarm (WFTA).
 If this bit reads 1, the Mission Start Upon Temperature Alarm was selected and the Start Mission command was successfully executed, but the device has not yet experienced the temperature alarm.
 This bit is cleared after a temperature alarm event, but is not affected by the Clear Memory command.
 Once set, WFTA remains set if a mission is stopped before a temperature alarm occurs.
-To clear WFTA manually before starting a new mission, set the high temperature alarm (address 0209h) to +15°C and perform a forced conversion.
+To clear WFTA manually before starting a new mission, set the high temperature alarm (address 0209h) to -40°C and perform a forced conversion.

 Bit 3: Memory Cleared (MEMCLR).
-If this bit reads 1, the Mission Timestamp, mission samples counter, and all the alarm flags of the Alarm Status register have been cleared in preparation of a new mission.
+If this bit reads 1, the Mission Timestamp, Mission Samples Counter, and all the alarm flags of the Alarm Status register have been cleared in preparation of a new mission.
 Executing the Clear Memory command clears these memory sections.
 The MEMCLR bit returns to 0 as soon as a new mission is started by using the Start Mission command.
 The memory must be cleared for a mission to start.

 Bit 1: Mission in Progress (MIP).
 If this bit reads 1, the device has been set up for a mission and this mission is still in progress.
 The MIP bit returns from logic 1 to logic 0 when a mission is ended.
-See the Start Mission and Stop Mission function commands.
+See the Start Mission with Password and Stop Mission with Password sections.

-Mission Start Delay Counter Register
+Mission Start Delay Counter Register Bitmap

 ADDRESS BIT 7 BIT 6 BIT 5 BIT 4 BIT 3 BIT 2 BIT 1 BIT 0

-0216h Delay Low Byte
+0216h Delay L ow Byte

-0217h Delay Center Byte
+0217h Delay Ce nter Byte

 0218h Delay H igh Byte